 Addressing one problem without the other can possibly lead to relapse, while addressing both conditions at the same time can increase the likelihood of a full recovery.16 Laguna Treatment Hospital offers high-quality medical detox and co-occurring disorder treatment.

-Laguna’s two sister facilities, Desert Hope in Las Vegas and Recovery First in Hollywood, FL, offer a specialized treatment program for veterans called Salute to Recovery.
-This residential program offers help for vets dealing with substance abuse and mental health concerns like anxiety, depression, and posttraumatic stress disorder (PTSD).
-The treatment team is specially trained to work with vets and provide evidence-based treatments.
-In addition to high-quality care, vets can benefit from connecting with peers with similar military backgrounds.
+Laguna is also in the VA’s network of community care providers and offers a specialized treatment program for Veterans called Salute to Recovery.
+This residential program helps Vets dealing with substance abuse and mental health concerns like anxiety, depression, and post-traumatic stress disorder (PTSD).
+The treatment team is specially trained to work with Vets and provide evidence-based treatments.
+In addition to high-quality care, Vets can benefit from connecting with peers with similar military backgrounds.

 In Crisis?
 Get Immediate Help

-- Vets4Warriors offers support to vets by phone (1-855-838-8255) and email.
-When you contact the support line you will be connected with another vet or member of the military community who can listen and offer support.
-Vets4Warriors is not an emergency crisis line but rather a resource for vets who would like to speak with someone confidentially and anonymously.
+- Vets4Warriors offers support to Vets via phone (1-855-838-8255) and email.
+When you contact the support line, you will be connected with another Vet or member of the military community who can listen and provide support.
+Vets4Warriors is not an emergency crisis line, but rather a resource for Vets who would like to speak with someone confidentially and anonymously.